Sumedh220122/Machine-Learning/README.md

-This Repository contains all of my Machine-Learning/Data-Analytics projects that i have done on datasets available on Kaggle I am currently a Kaggle-Contributor.
+This Repository contains all of my Machine-Learning/Data-Analytics projects that i have done on datasets available on Kaggle.
+I am currently a Kaggle-Contributor.
 My Kaggle Profile is :- https://www.kaggle.com/sumedhml123

 1. This project contains a detailed analysis of a given bank-dataset in which pertains to predictions of a customer either leaving a bank or not.